microsoft/vscode-docs/docs/languages/python.md

 ## Debugging

 No more `print` statement debugging!
-VS Code comes with great debugging support for Python, allowing you to set breakpoints, inspect variables, and use the debug console for an in-depth look at how your program is executing step by step.
+VS Code comes with great debugging support for Python via the [Python Debugger extension](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy), allowing you to set breakpoints, inspect variables, and use the debug console for an in-depth look at how your program is executing step by step.
 Debug a number of different types of Python applications, including multi-threaded, web, and remote applications.

 For more specific information on debugging in Python, such as configuring your `launch.json` settings and implementing remote debugging, see [Debugging](/docs/python/debugging.md).
 General VS Code debugging information is found in the [debugging document](/docs/editor/debugging.md).